 The 12 core functions of a substance abuse counselor are used as standards for counselor competency in the United States.
 These 12 core functions of a substance abuse counselor were developed by examining the criteria by educators and clinical professionals as to which competencies, tasks, and knowledge a skilled substance abuse counselor should have.

 The 12 core functions of a substance abuse counselor is one of two (the other being TAP 21) of the most well-known and widely-accepted standards.
-Most substance abuse counselor examinations and licensure boards throughout the United States adhere to the 12 core functions of substance abuse counselors.
+Most substance abuse counselor examinations and licensure boards throughout the United States adhere to the 12 core functions of substance abuse counselors as opposed to the TAP 21 or other even lesser known options.
 Every substance abuse counselor should familiarize him or herself with these 12 core functions, as they will be required to take classes on the functions and be competent in each of them.

 The 12 Core Functions of a Substance Abuse Counselor